darkradiation/Pokemon/README.md

 TODO-

-- make the search page work with the API search like pokemon type
+- adding more info to the pokeinfo card
 - animate the nav buttons on hover

 BUGS -

-- the filtering according to pokemon type is not working
+- the social media icon is not showing hover animation on large screens